Murrey Math Lines 27.05.2022 (Brent, S&P 500) - RoboForex

 In the H4 chart, Brent is trading above the 200-day Moving Average to indicate a possible ascending tendency.
-In this case, the price is expected to test 6/8, break it, and then continue moving upwards to reach the resistance at 7/8.
-However, this scenario may no longer be valid if the asset breaks the support at 5/8 to the downside.
-After that, the instrument may reverse and return to 3/8.
+In this case, the price is expected to rebound from 6/8 and resume moving upwards to reach the resistance at 8/8.
+However, this scenario may no longer be valid if the asset breaks the support at 6/8 to the downside.
+After that, the instrument may reverse and correct down to 4/8.

 As we can see in the M15 chart, the pair has broken the upside line of the VoltyChannel indicator and, as a result, may continue trading upwards.